azoth-lang/azoth.language.reference/src/azoth.collections.md

 What if arrays were not at all primitive but just another type.
 That fits well with how `List<T>` is the primary collection in C# and `Vec<T>` the primary collection in Rust.

 Then the challenge is how to represent multi-dimensional arrays.
 The rank (i.e. number of dimensions) could be another type param.
 Then it becomes confusing how to write the methods that need to deal with the dimensions as separate params.
-Still, if we could do that in the type system, it would mean there was a really cool and powerful type system.
+Still, if we could do that in the type system, it would mean there was a really cool and powerful type azoth.
 Another question is, if rank is a type param, what about arrays of known exact size, can we easily handle them?

     public class Array<T, Rank:size=1>
     {